 They reach the escalators and decide to head to the top floor first, then work their way back down.
 Red’s gaze continues to roam, passing over bright advertisements without a second glance.
 He sees a trainer with a bellsprout outside its ball step onto the escalator behind them, the plant’s long viney limbs wrapped around his shoulder and waist.
 Red smiles as the pokemon’s bulbous head swivels to take in everything around it, mimicking his trainer.

 “Check it out, balls are on sale!”
-Blue approaches a glass display counter and crouches down to peer at the colorful variety of pokeballs inside.
-“Greatballs for just eighty bucks with a trainer card.
-And ten pokeballs gets you a free premier ball!”
+Blue hurries to a glass display and crouches to peer at the colorful variety of pokeballs inside.
+“Greatballs for just eighty bucks with a trainer card, definitely getting a few of those, and ten pokeballs gets you a free premierball!”